-All of the activities listed above are easily detected by a sophisticated algorithm that Google uses.
-For this reason, you must always build links using techniques that the search giant regards as ethical, such as:
+All the activities listed above are easily detected by a sophisticated algorithm that Google uses.
+For this reason, you must constantly build links using techniques that the search giant regards as ethical, such as:

 - promoting your content on social media,

 - using your professional network to build links,

 - publishing guest posts on other websites without compensation, or

 - placing content previews on social media websites.

 Ethical link-building techniques depend on a third party linking to your content of their own free will.
 You can encourage another party to link to your website, but you should never offer compensation.
 Additionally, avoid using automated tools since these can quickly lead to severe penalties for spamming.

 Focus on EAT

 In the past, Google’s algorithm was strictly programmatic.
 Today, however, Google has admitted that humans need to play a role in determining rankings.
 It has introduced human quality raters responsible for determining whether a website meets its guidelines.
 The guidelines these quality checkers use have been published online, and the bottom line is that the raters are primarily instructed to score websites based on three factors: